cloudfoundry-community/splunk-firehose-nozzle/README.md

 HEC_BATCH_SIZE -
 Set the batch size for the events to push to HEC (Splunk HTTP Event Collector).

+HEC_WORKERS -
+Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.

 ### Push as an App to Cloud Foundry